 The civilization in the West from ancient times through the Enlightenment is surveyed.
-Topics include the Mediterranean world, including Greece and Rome, the Middle Ages, and the beginnings of modern history.
-Particular emphasis is on the Renaissance, Reformation, the rise of the national state, the development of parliamentary government, and the influences of European colonization.
+Topics include the Mediterranean world, including Greece and Rome, the Middle Ages, and the beginnings of modern history. the Renaissance.
+Particular emphasis is on Reformation, the rise of the national state, the development of parliamentary government, and the influences of European colonization.
 (3 Lec.)
+(Coordinating Board Academic Approval Number 4508015442)